SuperNOVAS v1.5

 double *restrict dec,

-Computes the virtual place of a solar system body, referenced to the GCRS.
+Computes the virtual place of a solar system body, as would be seen by an observer at the geocenter, referenced to the GCRS.
 This is the same as calling place_gcrs() for the body, except the different set of return values used.

 REFERENCES: